Green Can Program

 You have the option of putting your yard waste/trimmings for curbside collection:

-- maximum branch size: less than 1m (39 in) long and less than 7.5cm (3 in) in diameter
+- Maximum branch size: less than 1 metre (39 inches) long and less than 7.5cm (3 in) in diameter

 Cooked or Uncooked Food